jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-12-14-real-time-streaming-with-kafka-and-flink-7/index.md

 authors:
   - JaehyeonKim
 images: []
-description: Amazon MSK can be configured as an event source of a Lambda function.
-Lambda internally polls for new messages from the event source and then synchronously invokes the target Lambda function.
-With this feature, we can develop a Kafka consumer application in serverless environment where developers can focus on application logic.
-In this lab, we will discuss how to create a Kafka consumer using a Lambda function.
+description: Consume Kafka messages with an AWS Lambda function, using Amazon MSK as an event source so that Lambda polls the topic and invokes the function.
 ---
 Amazon MSK can be configured as an [event source](https://docs.aws.amazon.com/lambda/latest/dg/with-msk.html) of a Lambda function.
 Lambda internally polls for new messages from the event source and then synchronously invokes the target Lambda function.
 With this feature, we can develop a Kafka consumer application in serverless environment where developers can focus on application logic.
 In this lab, we will discuss how to create a Kafka consumer using a Lambda function.